-The bottom of the keyboard features a cable pathway that you can use to route your headphone cable – a feature we’ve only seen on the so far.
-Meanwhile, an additional “U-shaped” channel acts as an anchor point for your wired gaming mouse.
+The bottom of the keyboard has a cable pathway you can use to route your headphone cable – a feature we’ve only previously seen on the Corsair K95 RGB Platinum.
+At the same time, an additional “U-shaped” channel acts as an anchor point for your wired gaming mouse.

 Logitech has introduced an inexpensive and gorgeous, fully mechanical gaming keyboard that’s well worth your attention.
 It’s the most affordable frameless option on the market, beating out HyperX Alloy FPS and Roccat Suora in price and responsiveness.

 However, the slow USB 2.0 passthrough and lack of dedicated media keys are two compromises you’ll have to accept with that low price.
 The Logitech G413 feels like it makes total sense compared to its rivals.
 That said, when you stack it up against Logitech’s other offerings, it seems like an odd step down from the company’s own entry-level option.

 Regardless, the G413 sits firmly among the best sub-$100 gaming keyboards you can buy today.